Battery (crime): Whether it is a statutory offence

-In DPP v Taylor, DPP v Little, it was held that battery is a statutory offence, contrary to section 39 of the Criminal Justice Act 1988.
-This decision was criticised in Haystead v DPP where the Divisional court expressed the obiter opinion that battery remains a common law offence.
+In DPP v Taylor, DPP v Little, it was held that battery is a statutory offence, contrary to section 39 of the Criminal Justice Act 1988, although it provides no definition.
+The court compared the construction of the offence to the treatment of buggery under section 61 of the Offences against the Person Act 1861, which is intended by Parliament to have been abolished when that section was repealed by the Sexual Offences Act 1956.
+This decision was contradicted in Haystead v DPP where the Divisional Court expressed the obiter opinion that battery remains a common law offence.

 Therefore, whilst it may be a better view that battery and assault have statutory penalties, rather than being statutory offences, it is still the case that until review by a higher court, DPP v Little is the preferred authority.

 Mode of trial and sentence

 In England and Wales, battery is a summary offence under section 39 of the Criminal Justice Act 1988.
 However, by virtue of section 40, it can be tried on indictment where another indictable offence is also charged which is founded on the same facts or together with which it forms part of a series of offences of similar character.
-Where it is tried on indictment a Crown Court has no greater powers of sentencing than a magistrates' court would.
+Where it is tried on indictment a Crown Court has no greater powers of sentencing than a magistrates' court would, unless the battery itself constitutes actual bodily harm or greater.

 It is punishable with imprisonment for a term not exceeding six months, or a fine not exceeding level 5 on the standard scale, or both.